September 4, 2025, 6:33 am | Read time: 4 minutes

 Existing Dolby Vision TVs will continue to play all current Dolby Vision content.
 However, to use the new features, you will need a device that explicitly supports Dolby Vision 2.
 Not only must it have light sensors for ambient detection, but it also needs the capability to read the additional metadata required for Content Intelligence.

-For AI-supported image tuning, additional shadow details, creator-driven tone mapping, and the new motion representation, customers will need to opt for a device with the Dolby Vision 2 label in the future.
+For AI-supported image tuning, additional shadow details, creator-controlled tone mapping, and the new motion representation, customers will need to opt for a device with the Dolby Vision 2 label in the future.
 Hisense has already announced corresponding smart TVs as the first manufacturer.
 However, the first models are unlikely to appear before 2026.